AdamKuraczynski/ApartmentManagement/README.md

 ## To do:

-- notifications
 - fix all panels from admin dashboard
   - maintenance
   - rental agreements
-  - properties + addresses
-- define types of properties, payments, documents, maintenance task statuses
-- add panel that allows users modify their details

 - add panels that allow you to view details of: (links to pages should be in the table in the "view" panels)
-  - specific property,
   - user (only for admin or owner),
   - rental agreement,
   - maintienance task

+- define types of properties, payments, documents, maintenance task statuses
+- add panel that allows users modify their details